Weil polynomials of abelian varieties over finite fields with many rational points: Maximal isogeny classes and cyclicity

-\begin{remark} It is worth noting that Corollary \ref{cor:main} does not imply that $\mathcal{M}_g^0(q)$ is not $\ell$-cyclic for the primes $\ell$ dividing $N_g$.
+\begin{remark} It is worth noting that Corollary \ref{cor:main} does not imply that $\mathcal{I}_{\text{max}}^0(g,q)$ is not $\ell$--cyclic for the primes $\ell$ dividing $N_g$.
 Indeed, it was proved for $g=2$ and we will prove it for $g=3$ (see Theorem \ref{ourfirsttheorem}) that $(\widehat{f_\mathcal{A}(1)},f_\mathcal{A}'(1))=1$, whereas $N_g>1$ (see the beginning of Section \ref{section:threefolds} and Remark \ref{Ng}). \end{remark}

-As pointed out in the introduction, polynomials with minimal trace have been extensively studied in the literature.
-Some result gives $\mathcal{F}_g^{min}$ for some $g$.
-Thus, we can easily deduce the corresponding $\mathfrak{f}_g$.
-Table \ref{table:f_g} summarizes the polynomials $\mathfrak{f}_g$ for $g\leq 6$ given in \cite{Smyth1984_AIF}.
+As pointed out in the Introduction, polynomials with minimal trace have been extensively studied in the literature.
+The set $\mathcal{F}_g^{min}$ is completely known for some values of $g$, thus we can easily deduce the corresponding $\mathfrak{f}_g$.
+Table \ref{table:f_g} summarizes the polynomials $\mathfrak{f}_g$ for $g\leq 7$ given in \cite{Smyth1984_AIF}.
 For $g=10$, from \cite{MckeeSmyth2004_ANTS} we get

 Here we have that $\mathfrak{f}_{10}(4)=-191$ and $\Delta_{10}=983479472873=1567\times 627619319$.
 Other authors give subsets of $\mathcal{F}_g^{min}$, so we cannot deduce $\mathfrak{f}_g$ from them.